 New Porsche Taycan Cross Turismo 2020: pictures, specs and release date

-A twin-motor setup produces that 600bhp output and gives the Cross Turismo concept a 0-62mph time of 3.5 seconds.
+On the concept, power comes from a twin-motor setup capable of 0-62mph of 3.5 seconds.
 The Cross Turismo also incorporates all-wheel drive and torque vectoring, which ensures power is sent to the wheel with the most grip at all times.
 Adaptive air suspension, meanwhile, allows the ride height to be raised and lowered for greater ground clearance or better agility, respectively.

-Porsche says the Cross Turismo is "Aimed at people who like to spend their free time travelling, playing sport and pursuing other outdoor activities" and touts its suitability for transporting the likes of skiing or surfing equipment.
+Porsche says the Cross Turismo is "aimed at people who like to spend their free time travelling, playing sport and pursuing other outdoor activities" and touts its suitability for transporting the likes of skiing or surfing equipment.
 Each of the rear seats in the concept has a load-through facility, while the boot has a rail system and straps.
 The Cross Turismo concept also came with an 'e-bike' electric bicycle.

 Up front, there's a wing-shaped dashboard with large display screens for the driver and passenger; the concept car featured eye-tracking capability, although it's not known if this feature will make it into the production car.

-In addition to the Taycan and Taycan Cross Turismo, Porsche also recently confirmed that the next generation of its Macan SUV would be electric-only.
+In addition to the Taycan and Taycan Cross Turismo, Porsche has also confirmed that the next generation of its Macan SUV would be electric-only.
 By 2025, it expects that half of all its sales will be electric or plug-in hybrid cars.